 2. Limit Your Laundry

-No one is advocating that you neglect your hygiene, but unless a lengthier hot wash is essential, utilize your washing machine’s excellent option on a short cycle while doing your laundry, and only wash garments if they truly require it.
+No one advocates neglecting your hygiene, but unless a longer hot wash is essential, utilize your washing machine’s excellent option on a short cycle while doing your laundry, and only wash garments if they truly require it.

-You may occasionally remove minor stains with a sponge, and woolens and jeans don’t need to be washed very often – try airing your clothing to freshen them up in between washes.
+You may occasionally remove minor stains with a sponge, and woolens and jeans don’t need to be washed very often—try airing your clothing to freshen it up between washes.

 3. Think Carefully About What You’re Buying

-Could you be more conscientious about your purchases, perhaps buying new items less frequently, allowing you to spend a little more on sustainably produced goods that are built to last?
+Could you be more conscientious about your purchases, perhaps buying new items less frequently, allowing you to spend a little more on sustainably produced goods built to last?

 “Sustainability begins with abstaining from consumption.
-“Ask yourself if you need what you think you need,” says Naomi Cleaver, a TV interior designer.
+“Ask yourself if you need what you think you need,” says a TV interior designer Naomi Cleaver.
 She has collaborated with Moda (modaliving.com) on initiatives to help revolutionize city center living across the UK.

 “Before you buy anything, check out websites like Freecycle and eBay (as well as charity shops).
-In addition, there are several sharing websites and applications that allow you to rent out home items, such as infrequently used tools, rather than purchasing them.
+In addition, several sharing websites and applications allow you to rent out home items, such as infrequently used tools, rather than purchasing them.

-To paraphrase William Morris, always acquire things for your home that you love and will last for years, as opposed to fleeting trends.”
+To paraphrase William Morris, always acquire things for your home that you love and will last for years, instead of fleeting trends.”

 4. Get Crafty

-Getting in touch with your artsy, creative side may also help you purchase less (and discover a stress-busting pastime in the process).
+Getting in touch with your artsy, creative side may also help you purchase less (and discover a stress-busting pastime).
 “Learn how to manufacture items out of old garments, such as pillow coverings and draft excluders – which will also help you save money on your heating bills,” says Cleaver.

 5. Don’t Just Chuck Things Out

-Do you have a habit of throwing things away when they stop working or break and obtain an upgrade?
+Do you habitually throw things away when they stop working or break and obtain an upgrade?
 It’s always worth evaluating whether anything is repairable initially.
 Then, “Learn how to fix things.”

-Take DIY classes if you need to learn new skills or brush up on old ones.
-“People toss things away much too often when a simple repair is all that is required,” adds Cleaver.
+Take DIY classes to learn new skills or brush up on old ones.
+“People toss things away much too often when a simple repair is required,” adds Cleaver.
 (And if you’re not up to the task, there’s sure to be a neighborhood handyman who is.)

 6. Grow Your Own Herbs

-Grow-your-own is an excellent method to eliminate some of the packing waste produced by grocery stores – and a few herbs are an excellent place to begin.
+Grow-your-own is an excellent method to eliminate some of the packing waste produced by grocery stores – and a few herbs are a wonderful place to begin.
 Why?
-Because all you’ll need are a few pots and a good windowsill, and once you realize how gratifying it is, you never know, it could encourage you to start a full veg box or patch in the yard!
+Because all you’ll need are a few pots and a good windowsill, and once you realize how gratifying it is, you never know, it could encourage you to start a full veg box or patch in the yard which would make you more eco-friendly at home!

 7. Upgrade to More Energy-efficient Appliances

 Are your energy expenses out of control?
-And is your fridge/freezer/tumble dryer/boiler a bit out of date?
+And is your fridge/freezer/tumble dryer/boiler a bit outdated?
 That is most likely the reason.
 However, modern appliance lines offer considerably more energy-efficient designs, so it’s worth examining whether a more environmentally friendly (and, in the long run, more cost-effective) update is necessary.

 According to The Solar Centre (thesolarcentre.co.uk), a solar light expert, “you may save up to £240 a year by installing a more efficient boiler.”
-While the initial cost may appear to be prohibitive, it will prove to be more cost-effective in the long run.’
+While the initial cost may appear to be prohibitive, it will prove more cost-effective in the long run.

 8. Be an Insulation Pro

-Look for any opportunity to keep warm without having to resort to cranking up the central heating or chucking coal on the fire.
-As well as the ‘big jobs,’ like double glazing and ensuring your walls and loft are well insulated, consider whether heat’s being lost up unused chimneys (you can get them blocked), draughty doors and ‘cold’ décor – if you’ve got exposed flooring, laying some rugs, and having snuggly throws.
-Cushions on your sofas and chairs will help you keep cozy.
+Look for any opportunity to keep warm without resorting to cranking up the central heating or chucking coal on the fire.
+In addition to the ‘big jobs,’ like double glazing and ensuring your walls and loft are well insulated, consider whether heat is being lost up unused chimneys (you can get them blocked), draughty doors, and ‘cold’ décor —if you’ve got exposed flooring, lay some rugs, and have snuggly throws.
+Cushions on your sofas and chairs will help you keep cozy and contribute to being more eco-friendly at home.

 9. Invest in Solar